jongray00/ACME-Corp-Agent-SDK-Release-App/README.md

 # Acme Corp IVR - Version 1: Basic AI Agent

 This is the first version of the Acme Corp IVR system, implementing a simple AI receptionist agent using the SignalWire SDK.
+The example leverages the **Agents SDK** to demonstrate how easily a voice bot can be created.

 ## Overview